llinder/SmartThingsPubTest/README.md

 SmartThings
 ===========

 Repository of open source SmartApps and SmartDevice Types.
+For GitHub integration testing only.